ssteenkiste/axis-camera-mpplugin/Source/Setup/Screenshots/readme.txt

-This folder contains screenshots of the plugin.
+This folder contains subfolders with screenshots of the plugin.

 The installed plugin will reference these screenshots online on Google Code, thus it is PROHIBITED to move, rename or delete screenshots already